dweomer/dockerfiles-openldap/README.md

-# OpenLDAP's SLAPD running on a slim Alpine Linux 3.2.
+# OpenLDAP's SLAPD running on a slimmer-than-Debian Alpine Linux 3.2.
 The _memberof_ and _refint_ overlays are also installed.

 ## Usage
 ```